techidaily/site-youtube-lab/source/_posts/ient-revenue-streams-the-guide-to-making-money-from-youtube-mobile-for-2024.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aoMiYpYiFZs?si=qvYvGytDD17fvSXO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 1\.
 What you need to know about YouTube Monetization

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Rules and requirements for YouTube Monetization